Digital Banking Safety, Awareness and Protection

 Sign up for eStatements to eliminate the mailing of your account numbers, checks, and activity that could be susceptible to theft and fraud.
 You'll receive your statement much quicker for review while saving paper.

 At FCB, we are committed to protecting your information, however, it is critical that you also be aware of the risks present, implement various controls to minimize the risks and actively monitor your accounts for any potential fraud.
-If you ever feel your online profile, accounts or identity have been compromised, or you receive an unsolicited request for any information, please contact us immediately at 301-620-1400.
+If you ever feel your digital profile, accounts or identity have been compromised, or you receive an unsolicited request for any information, please contact us immediately at 301-620-1400.